zayn-m/react-auto-formgenerator/README.md

 - `formClassName` - class for form
 - `btnClassName` - class for form button

-If you like React FormGenerator, please give it a star!
+If you like FormGenerator-React, please give it a star!